TheWandrr/offgrid/README.md

 Code for the Arduino board may be found here: https://github.com/TheWandrr/offgrid_arduino

+# Building and Installing

+  > make
+  > sudo make install

+  *** Note that there may be additional packages to install.
+Let me know and I'll add them here to help others in the future.

 # Purpose

 The Raspberry Pi is connected via serial link to the Arduino.
 The functions of the Raspberry Pi are as follows: